Dallas Drug & Alcohol Rehab in Texas

 Other Ways to Get Help & Dallas Rehab Resources

-- American Addiction Center’s Drug & Alcohol Hotline – – is a national, toll-free, 24 Hour helpline service provided to help those struggling with addiction find treatment.
+- American Addiction Center’s Drug & Alcohol Hotline – Call us at We offer a national, toll-free, 24 Hour helpline service provided to help those struggling with addiction find treatment.

 - Greater Dallas Council on Alcohol and Drug Abuse provides free HIV testing, case management, behavioral interventions, and more for people in the Dallas area.